LogtalkDotOrg/logtalk3/manuals/sources/userman/declarative.rst

 object-oriented logic programming.

-The first key generalization of object-oriented programming concepts is the concept of object itself.
+The first key generalization of object-oriented programming concepts is the concept of *object* itself.
 What an object encapsulates depends on the *base programming paradigm* where we apply object-oriented programming concepts.
 When these concepts are applied to an imperative language, where mutable state and destructive assignment are central, objects naturally encapsulate and abstract mutable state, providing disciplined access and modification.
 When these concepts are applied to a declarative logic language such as Prolog, objects naturally encapsulate predicates.
 Therefore, an object can be seen as a *theory*, expressed by a set of related predicates.
-Theories are usually static and thus Logtalk objects are static by default.
+Theories are usually static, and thus Logtalk objects are static by default.
 This contrasts with imperative object-oriented languages where usually classes are static and objects are dynamic.
-This view of an object as a set of predicates also forgo a distinction between *data* and *procedures* that is central to imperative object-oriented languages but moot in declarative, :term:`homoiconic` logic languages.
+This view of an object as a set of predicates also forgoes a distinction between *data* and *procedures* that is central to imperative object-oriented languages but moot in declarative, :term:`homoiconic` logic languages.